pasinduljay/minikube-installataion-for-ubuntu/README.md

 - Your IP will probably be different as it depends on your virtual environment configuration.

 - Second, you must declare a hostname for your ingress, and associate the hostname to the ingress IP.
-For this course, unless the hostname is already in use, you will declare `hello.example.com` as the hostname.
+Unless the hostname is already in use, you will declare `hello.example.com` as the hostname.

 - The association between an IP and a hostname is usually performed by a DNS server,but to avoid registering a domain name to use with Minikube, we can use the system's local name resolution service.